Witiko/scm-at-arqmath3/paper/presentation.md

 - By contrast, the *Text* datasets only contain text with math formulae removed and the *LaTeX* datasets only contain formulae in the LaTeX format.
-- Finally, the *Tangent-L* datasets contain formulae in the format used by the state-of-the-art search engine from the University of Waterloo.
+- Finally, the *Tangent-L* datasets contain formulae in the format used by the state-of-the-art search engine from the `MathDowsers` team.
+(We used the MathTuples library from the last year.)

 To train our tokenizers and language models, we combined Math StackExchange with the `no-problem` and `warning` subsets of ArXMLiv.
 To validate our